anselmo228/anselmo228/README.md

 ## HEECHAN CHUNG 👋
 * Borned in 2000.02.28 South Korea, Daegu
-* Interested in Deep Learning & Machine Learning and BackEnd
+* Interested in BackEnd and Cloud Architecture
-* Hope to be a Data Scientist or BackEnd Developer
+* Hope to be a Cloud Architecture and BackEnd Developer
 * 3 languages avaliable: Fluent in Korean, English and little bit of Chinese.

 ## Career🔭